Skip to content

 Style of the past

 During the Edo period, it was a frugal time so every scrap of fabric was put to good use.
-The stitching was a way of strengthening the fabric.
-These garments were passed down through generations and remended as time produced naturally worn and faded patina.
+The stitching was a way of strengthening and attaching the fabric to an existing piece.
+This would not only have the benefit of mending the garment but added much needed warmth.
+These, usually cotton jackets or coats, were passed down through generations and re-mended and stitched as needed and as fabric became available.
+As time went by it produced a naturally worn and faded patina that we love in our denim today.
 The sashiko stiching also developed over time as people added their own styles and personality to their work.
 Even though it was driven by utility today it is greatly valued as art.
 It wasn't always so as this style became associated with poverty which hid the beauty of this craft.

 Style of the present